john-science/mazelib/docs/API.md

     m.start = (1, 1)
     m.end = (5, 5)

 By default, entrances will be generated on the outer edge of the maze.
-However, if you want the entrances to appear randomly within the maze, you can use the set the flag to `False`:
+However, you can set if each entrance will be on the outer edge or inside the maze using the optional inputs:

-    m.generate_entrances(False)
+    m.generate_entrances(False, True)
-    m.generate_entrances(outer=False)
+    m.generate_entrances(start_outer=False, end_outer=False)

-Finally, the solving algorithm was run for the given maze `m`, from the start to the end.
+Finally, the maze `m` was solved for the given entrances, using the `WallFollower` algorithm.

 A complete listing of available maze-solving algorithms can be found [here](MAZE_SOLVE_ALGOS.md).